 The word "substantiate" has some deep implications of its own.
-It generally means "To support with proof or evidence or to establish validity and accuracy."
+It generally means to support with proof or evidence or to establish validity and accuracy.
 Substantiation can be acceptably provided in NAR competition in a variety of ways.
 By far, the best data that satisfies substantiation requirements would be printed and photographic information from the manufacturer or user of the prototype.
-Manufacturer's blueprints and plans are like gold, as are official photographs.
+Manufacturer's blueprints and plans are like gold as are official photographs.
 Information from other credible sources such as NASA documents, manuals, and the like is also pretty good.
 A photo of the real thing is good substantiation (provided it is clear and of such composition as to be directly applicable to determining the characteristics of the prototype being modeled).
-Also, documentation provided in NAR publications such as NARTS data packs and its current and past publications or publications that the NAR has affiliated with such as The Model Rocketeer, Model Rocketry, American Spacemodeling, and Sport Rocketry is taken as "official" for the purposes of judging Scale and Sport Scale competition.
-Also, "credible" sources such as books dealing specifically with or which have sections that deal the subject of the prototype that you are modeling such as encyclopedias, aerospace/military/science trade publications, and commercial publications such as Rockets of the World, etc. Recently, there has been a variety of good data in the form of data CDs such as those available from Mike Dorffler and others.
+Also, documentation provided in NAR publications such as NARTS data packs and its current and past publications or publications that the NAR has affiliated with such as The Model Rocketeer, Model Rocketer, Model Rocketry, American Spacemodeling, and Sport Rocketry is taken as "official" for the purposes of judging Scale and Sport Scale competition.
+Also, "credible" sources such as books dealing specifically with or which have sections that deal the subject of the prototype that you are modeling such as encyclopedias, aerospace/military/science trade publications, and commercial publications such as those available from Mike Dorffler and others.